barrywood578/Energy_musings/Canada_Wide_Electricity_Model/README.txt

 service on its first line.
 This file is not necessary, but will result in faster execution.
 Key files are available for free.
 Refer to 'api_key' at https://developer.nrel.gov/docs/solar/pvwatts/v6/ for more information.

+Each province can run a one year grid simulation using the following
+script:
+./run_grid.sh